G1.8 Family Team Meetings (FTM)

 1. Utilizes procedures for general FTMs in addition to the steps below:

-1. Invites all partners involved with the family, including identified fathers as outlined in SOP 4.15 Family Attachment and Involvement, and other supports to the FTM or obtains written documentation of the progress or lack of progress on the case plan tasks and objectives;
+1. Invites all partners involved with the family, including identified fathers as outlined in C7.13 Family Attachment and Involvement, and other supports to the FTM or obtains written documentation of the progress or lack of progress on the case plan tasks and objectives;

 2. Ensures appropriate services to the parents that will constitute reasonable efforts toward reunification are documented in service recordings;

-3. Follows procedures in SOP 6.1 Family Preservation Program (FPP) for the referral process to secure reunification services; and
+3. Follows procedures in SOP C1.16 Family Preservation and Reunification Services Program (FPRS) for the referral process to secure reunification services; and

 4. Documents in service recordings:

-1. A brief summary of safety assessment; and
+1. A brief summary of the safety assessment; and

 2. The roles and responsibilities of each partner for ongoing service delivery.

-1. Assures the SSW invites all appropriate parties to the FTM;
+1. Assures that he SSW invites all appropriate parties to the FTM;

 3. Facilitates if a facilitator is not available;

-4. Assists the SSW in the completion of a safety assessment or the Family Reunification Assessment Tool (when utilized) with the family prior to the ninety (90) calendar day FTM, and six (6) month case plan;
+4. Assists the SSW in the completion of a safety assessment or the Family Reunification Assessment Tool (when utilized) with the family before the ninety (90) calendar day FTM, and a six (6) month case plan;

 5. Assists the SSW in interpreting safety threats related to reunification.